benjvi/seven-ways-to-install-cert-manager/5-custom-package-repo/README.md

 Then publish the repository:
 `imgpkg push -i benjvi/offline-package-repo:stable -f offline-deploy`

-And we can create this `PackageRepository` from the `offline-package-repo.yml` manifest.
+Finally, we can create this `PackageRepository` from the `offline-package-repo.yml` manifest.

 ## Deploying